 Seattle House Flipping Tips

 Pew Research reported that Washington State comes in at No. 23 with flipping only accounting for 4.9 percent of home sales.
-Back in 2006 it was close 9 percent due to the heat of the real estate market and the subsequent housing bubble that was forming and later burst.
+Back in 2006 it was close to 9 percent due to the heat of the real estate market and the subsequent housing bubble that was forming and later burst.

 In 2007, The State of Washington Legislature passed the House Bill 1843 and law requiring property owner developers, which includes house flippers, to be registered and bonded as general contractors.
 This helped to put a dent in the level of house flipping in the area.
 So if you are considering house flipping in Seattle, becoming a registered general contractor may be necessary.
 Make sure to do the required research to find out for sure.

-Do not ignore the climate of Seattle which is a wetter version of the Mediterranean climate and can cause some serious property issues.
+Do not ignore the rainy climate of Seattle which is a wetter version of the Mediterranean climate and can cause some serious property issues.
 Although Seattle receives less precipitation than many other U.S. it has many more “rain days”, when a very light drizzle falls for many days.
 This can soak the ground in moisture and cause slides, especially on sloped regions which are common in the area.
 Old homes especially can have issues with sloped ground and drainage.

 Also, seismic hazards are of concern in the Seattle area so homes must have some protections against earthquakes and the resulting slides they may cause.